The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 \end{itemize} \end{example}

 \begin{definition} Let a PTN together with a zone cover $\cZ$ be given, and let $\W$ be the set of all paths in the PTN.
-A fare system $p$ is a \emph{zone tariff with overlap areas (ZOA)} with respect to an increasing price function ${P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}}$ if $p(W)=P(z(W))$ for all paths $W \in \W$ where $z$ is defined as in \eqref{eq-zneu}. \end{definition}
+A fare structure $p$ is a \emph{zone tariff with overlap areas (ZOA)} w.r.t.\ an increasing price function ${P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}}$ if $p(W)=P(z(W))$ for all paths $W \in \W$ where $z$ is defined as in \eqref{eq-zneu}. \end{definition}

-Note that for each path $W$ the minimal assignment $h$ is fixed and the price for $W$ is then computed as a basic zone tariff.
-The minimal assignment $h'$ of a subpath $W' \subseteq W$ may differ from the restriction $h\vert_{W'}$.
+This means that for each path $W$ a minimal assignment $h$ is fixed and the price for $W$ is then computed as a basic zone tariff.
+Restricting a fixed minimal assignment of a path $W$ to a subpath does not necessarily yield a minimal assignment of the subpath.
+Also a minimal assignment of a subpath of $W$ cannot necessarily be extended to a minimal assignment of $W\!$.
+Furthermore, there not even need to be a minimal assignment for a path such that the restriction is also minimal for a subpath.
+Consider a line graph with four nodes $x_1, x_2, x_3, x_4$ and three zones $Z_1,Z_2,Z_3$ such that $Z_1=\{x_1,x_2\}$, $Z_2=\{x_2,x_3\}$ and $Z_3=\{x_3,x_4\}$, and let $P$ be strictly increasing.
+For the path $\{x_1,x_2,x_3,x_4\}$, the unique optimal solution is to assign $x_1$ and $x_2$ to $Z_1$ and $x_3$ and $x_4$ to $Z_3$.
+However, for the path $\{x_2,x_3\}$ it is optimal to assign both nodes to $Z_2$.
 Therefore, properties of the basic zone tariff cannot be transferred straightforwardly.
-Nevertheless, we always have $z(W') \leq z(W)$.
+Nevertheless, we always have ${z(W') \leq z(W)}$.

 \begin{theorem} Let an increasing price function $P$ be given.
 All ZOAs w.r.t.\ $P$ satisfy the no-stopover property if and only if $P$ is subadditive. \end{theorem} \begin{proof}